digital-dream-labs/oskr-owners-manual/doc/unlock.md

 ## Step 2: Doing a Test Upgrade

+It is **strongly recommended** that you do a test upgrade with a safe upgrade file before unlocking your robot.
+If the process is confusing the first time it's recommended you do a test upgrade again and again until you feel compfortable with the process.

 Remember that modifying the ABOOT and recovery filesystems are dangerous operations.
-If the process is interrupted somehow it will make it impossible to boot Vector.
+If the process is interrupted somehow while system files are installing it will make it impossible to boot Vector.
 Some potential points of failure in a normal OTA upgrade are:

 * Vector loses power in the middle of the upgrade.